jaanos/jsonext/README.md

 # jsonext
 An extendable JSON parser for Python supporting the Date, Set and Error types

-Works with Python 2.7.
-A partially working version for Python 3 (decoder only) is available in the `python3` branch.
+Works with Python 2.7 and Python 3.x.

 ## Examples